1. Overview

 For years prior to this period, when updating our estimates, we include individuals in the emigration estimate who have left the UK and not returned within 12 months or more, but still have a valid visa.

-Emigration rearrivals adjustment
+Emigration re-arrivals adjustment

 For the most recent data, we do not have enough data to identify whether an individual, who is observed to have departed the UK, will become a long-term emigrant, or subsequently return within the next 12 months and therefore should not be classified as a long-term emigrant.
 This could happen if someone were to go abroad on holiday towards the end of their current visa but return and switch to a new visa.

-Similarly to the early leaver adjustment, we take an average of how many departees in a reference period subsequently return within 12 months using data from 2019 and 2022, which is double weighted to better reflect current trends.
+Similarly to the early leaver adjustment, we take an average of how many departees in a reference period subsequently return within 12 months using data from 2021, 2022 and 2023, which is double weighted to better reflect current trends.
 We remove this percentage from the most recent emigration estimate.

-Back to table of contents3.
-Method for EU estimates
+Back to table of contents

 Data source

-Our latest methods to estimate the migration of EU nationals creates admin-based migration estimates from the Registration and Population Interaction Database (RAPID), which covers everyone with a National Insurance number (NINo), and adjustments are implemented for those without.
-RAPID is created by the Department for Work and Pensions (DWP) to provide a single view of citizens' interactions across the breadth of systems in DWP, HM Revenue and Customs (HMRC) and local authorities via Housing Benefit.
+Our latest methods to estimate the migration of EU+ nationals creates admin-based migration estimates from the Registration and Population Interaction Database (RAPID) which covers everyone with a National Insurance number (NINo), and adjustments are implemented for those without.
+RAPID is created by the Department for Work and Pensions (DWP) to provide a single view of citizens' interactions across the breadth of systems in DWP, HM Revenue and Customs (HMRC), and local authorities via Housing Benefit.

-RAPID data are supplied to the Office for National Statistics (ONS) annually in Quarter 3 (July to Sept) for the previous tax year.
+RAPID data are supplied to the Office for National Statistics annually in Quarter 3 (July to Sept) for the previous tax year.
 We have worked with DWP to create a version of RAPID including only non-UK nationals (RAPID Migration Dataset) using information from the Migrant Worker Scan, which identifies all non-UK nationals registering for a NiNo from 1975 onwards.
-For more information, please see our article Long-term international migration: quality assuring administrative data.
+For more information, please see Long-term international migration: quality assuring administrative data.

 Method